Cain & Elizabeth Duck of Blackland, Calne

-Elizabeth Manners, daughter of Benjamin and Anne, was born on 31 May 1790 and baptised in Calne on 13 June 1790.
+Elizabeth Manners, daughter of Benjamin and his first wife Anne, was born on 31 May 1790 and baptised in Calne on 13 June 1790.

 Both families lived in Blackland, a hamlet to the south of Calne.
 St Peter’s church in Blackland park, was probably a chapel of ease for Calne parish and it is very likely that all the baptisms and marriages took place at St Peter’s rather than in Calne itself.
 There are certainly a lot of the Duck and Manners family members buried in the small churchyard.

 Cain Duck married Elizabeth Manners in Calne on 23 September 1811.
-Among their children are believed to have been:
+Their children's baptisms, recorded in Calne, were:

 In 1837 Elizabeth’s father, Benjamin Manners, died and in his will he left her one of a pair of cottages in Blackland, which 18 months earlier had been in the occupation of William Dew.